TECHNOLOGY BASICS: What are High Efficiency Motors

-Vltage – The supply voltage must meet the voltage required to power the motor, while many motors operate at the equivalent of 240V AC, some only operate with a supply voltage equivalent of 480V AC.
+Voltage – The supply voltage must meet the voltage required to power the motor; while many motors operate at the equivalent of 240V AC, some only operate with a supply voltage equivalent of 480V AC.
 Single phase 120 VAC or split phase 240 VAC are more common in light duty and residential applications.

-VFD Compatibility – Running at variable speeds or torque loads will likely require a Variable Frequency Drive (VFD) or a Variable Speed Drive (VSD).
+VFD Compatibility – Running at variable speeds or torque loads will likely require a VFD or a VSD.
 VFD refers to an AC drive only, whereas VSD can mean an AC or DC drive.
 Certain motors are only compatible with specific drive types so compatibility should be reviewed.